Your extensive guide to the best psychological principles we've seen is finally here.

 Here’s another rhyme for you: new year, new gear!
 This also leverages the Fresh Start Effect which, like its name suggests, appeals to our regenerative desires.

-To see this at work, your campaigns can correlate to starting off the week or declaring a new season.
+To see this at work, your campaigns can correlate to starting off the week or declaring a new season (see Back to School tips).

 You could even jump on events (birthdays, New Year's).
 In general, the idea of newness or starting with a blank slate will drive purchase behavior within your copy.